sigsum/log-go/README.md

 As a rule of thumb, new merge requests should be accompanied by unit tests.

 Check that the log-go integration tests pass, see [separate quick start instructions](./integration/README.md).
-Use the `--ephemeral` option to run a single-node test.
-Use the `--extended` option for a slower test that sets up a primary node and a secondary node on localhost with an automated failover.
+Use the `--extended` option for a slower test that includes an automated failover from a primary to a secondary.

 Note that unit tests as well as integration tests run automatically in our CI pipelines.
 Please ensure that all pipelines pass before requesting review.